 - Be sure sentences are complete, no run-ons or fragments.

-- Look for common grammar problems, including parallel structure, pronoun use, subject/verb agreement, misplaced or dangling modifiers, and verb tense inconsistency.
+- Look for common grammar problems, including parallel structure, pronoun use, subject/verb agreement, misplaced or dangling modifiers, and verb tense consistency.

 - Run a spellcheck, but be sure it hasn’t overlooked words.

-Here is a description of the formatting above:
+Here is a description of the formatting displayed above: